Connor Barth: College career

 In 2004, as a freshman at the University of North Carolina at Chapel Hill, Barth was named second-team freshman All-America by the Rivals.com recruiting network.
 He was also an honorable-mention All-ACC member.
 In 2004, he made 14 of 18 field goals and 35 of 37 extra point attempts.
 He is well known for a 42-yard game-winning field goal as time expired against #3 Miami.
 He made his first career field goal on a 22-yard attempt at Virginia.

 In 2005, as a sophomore, Barth made 11 of 21 field goals.
 He struggled throughout the season, but connected on eight of his last ten field goal attempts.

-Barth (#10) kicks a field goal in UNC's win over Maryland in 2007.